 (Shorth is better than length.)

 Similar to the characters and themes in the works of C.S.
 Lewis, J.R.R.
 Tolkien or G.K.
-Chesterton, there’s been plenty of speculation whether Dr. Seuss used his literature and cartoons to subtly convey Christian themes to his audience.
+Chesterton, there’s been plenty of speculation whether Dr. Seuss used his literature and cartoons to subtly convey Christian themes to his readers.

 What Geisel actually thought consciously about such matters is, after all, between him and God.
 We should be thankful that the Dr. Seuss books are at least to some extent doing the good work that Short identifies—without posthumously enlisting him as a Christian soldier.American Culture